cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ## Do I need a permit?

-Your project need specific permits depending on what you want to do.
+Your project will need specific permits depending on what you want to do.
 You may need an express permit, an interior remodel permit, a new addition permit, or no permit at all.
 You may also need to apply for a trade permit if you will change or install electric, plumbing, or HVAC.

+If you can simplify your project enough, you may be able to change your project plan so that you don't need a permit.
 You can change your project plan before you apply as long as it still meets the requirements for a simpler permit.
-If you can simplify your project enough, you may be able to change your project plan so that you don't need a permit.&nbsp;&nbsp;

 ### Not all cosmetic work requires a permit